-- Federal human rights law says that people can make complaints to the Commission about breaches of human rights by the Commonwealth (or one of its agencies).
-The law also says that people can complain about discrimination that is covered under the international 'Convention concerning Discrimination in respect of Employment and Occupation'.
-This convention deals with discrimination in employment because of a person's religion, criminal record, trade union activity, sexual preference, political opinion and social origin. - The President of the Commission can investigate and try to resolve these complaints. - The Commission is an independent agency.
-Staff who deal with complaints on behalf of the President, are not advocates for the person making the complaint (the complainant) or the person or organisation the complaint is about (the respondent). - You do not need a lawyer to make a complaint or respond to a complaint.
+- Federal anti-discrimination law says that people can make complaints to the Commission about unlawful sex, race, disability and age discrimination.
+The President of the Commission can investigate and try to resolve these complaints. - The Commission is an independent agency.
+Staff who deal with complaints on behalf of the President, are not advocates for the person making the complaint (the complainant) or the person or organisation the complaint is about (the respondent). - The Commission is not a court and does not have the power to decide if unlawful discrimination has happened.
+Our role is to get both sides of the story and where appropriate, help those involved to resolve the complaint. - You do not need a lawyer to make a complaint or respond to a complaint.
 However, you may want to organise a lawyer or other type of advocate to assist you.
 If necessary, we can provide you with contact details for advocacy services such as Community Legal Centres, which provide free legal advice.